TrinathSai-Mudundi/tfmagrp24/README.md

 This Local Findings App will ensure the user a feasibility in navigating the screens, data passings, and UI rendering work.

-The code and Output Screenshot
+The code and Output Screenshots

 <img width="500" alt="image" src="https://github.com/tfmagroup24/tfmagrp24/assets/167700528/2dd3882a-6a88-46b5-86b0-a76876293295">